 A common misconception I’ve heard is that lotion burns after applying it.
 Here’s the truth: Don’t apply it on day one or two, that is unwise and yes, it hurts!
 Your fresh tattoo is not yet ready for lotion, it needs ointment for the first three days.

 Remember, even after applying lotion you could have the type of body that wants to scab regardless.
 No matter what you do, you simply won’t be able to prevent it.
 Don’t worry, this is actually somewhat common; just let them naturally fall over.
 It takes on average two weeks.

-When it comes to the after peeling process, if your skin still feels uncomfortably tight or tense, switch from lotion to cocoa butter; it works wonders!
+When it comes to the after peeling process, if your skin still feels uncomfortably tight or tense, switch from lotion to shea tattoo butter, cocoa butter, Vitamin b5 cream or coconut oil; there are many types of tattoo aftercare product that can work wonders!

 So there you have it, the , moisturizer, and out there!
 Invest some time into your new tattoo with the right aftercare product for your skin type, and it will be more than just as bright as the day you got it.

 It will also give a sense of pride and happiness for years to come.